The Great British Sewing Bee

 Bonjour, On October the 15th, I let my fashion ideas loose on a makeshift London runway in celebration of Black History Month.
 My first fashion show.
 My first collection.
 Argh!
 Sounds funny saying this!
 Auditioning for the Great British Sewing Bee and having my...read more

 Bonjour, Bel Bonjou'!
 We're picking up where Outremers Be You left off on Sunday 31st July.
 Reminder of Part 1 Be You: What is your definition of fashion?
 I don’t have a definition for fashion.
 We all have our own style.
 Fashion is an expression of ourselves.
-I...read more
+I love...read more

 "Outremers be you" is an online publication dedicated to unearth talented and influential French overseas expats whatever their location around the world.
 Be you sends a powerful message and give you no choice than be who you are and make no apologies for it.
 As a...read more